sehugg/nanoasm/README.md

 ## Directives

-An assembler recognizes certain \term{directives} that do not emit machine code, but configure various options.
+An assembler recognizes certain directives that do not emit machine code, but configure various options.
 In our custom JSASM assembler, these directives are supported:

 `.arch <arch>` -- Required.
 Loads the file `<arch>.json` and configures the assembler.